build-on-aws/content/concepts/understanding-integration-patterns-in-event-driven-architecture/index.md

 ### Event sourcing

 With event sourcing, we store all events in a repository (event log).
-From the event log, we are able to reconstruct the current and any paste state of the system.
+From the event log, we are able to reconstruct the current and any past state of the system.

 Because events are immutable and contain a timestamp, the event log is append-only and effectively a time series of events.
 Depending on the volumes, it can be complex to store and manage all the events and being able to query in a reasonable time the event log to rebuild the state of the system at a specific time.
 For these reason, different solutions have been built over time but this pattern has not been widely adopted.